 When owners are setting up a business or restructuring, there is a lot to think about.
 Although the substance of the business is probably the most interesting and compelling to think about, owners can’t afford to skip over giving proper attention to the formation of the business entity.
 Determining which structure is most suitable and then ensuring that the entity is set up correctly is the first step toward running a successful business.

-To make sure that owners have considered all of the ramifications of each alternative and chosen the best form for your business, work with an experienced corporate attorney.
-Once you’ve chosen the right type of entity for your purposes, the attorney can assist you in fulfilling all of the legal requirements necessary to establish the entity and protect your interests.
+To make sure that owners have considered all the ramifications of each alternative and chosen the best form for your business, work with an experienced corporate attorney.
+Once you’ve chosen the right type of entity for your purposes, the attorney can assist you in fulfilling all the legal requirements necessary to establish the entity and protect your interests.

 Forming a Sole Proprietorship

 A sole proprietorship is the simplest type of business entity, which leads many people starting up small businesses to overlook important considerations.
 While no formal process is required to create a sole proprietorship as would be to form a corporation or partnership, there’s more to starting a business than printing your business cards and setting to work.
 Depending on your industry and your geographic area, licensing may be required, there may be specific insurance requirements or there may be other necessary formalities.
 For example, you will need to verify that the business name isn’t already in use, and may need to set up d/b/a accounts or otherwise associate your business name with your name and social security number.